Bill O'Reilly out at Fox News

 O'Reilly was notified Wednesday that his run at Fox News would be coming to an end, according to a source with knowledge of the proceedings.

+O'Reilly's departure was precipitated by a New York Times report earlier this month that O'Reilly, Fox and 21st Century Fox had reached settlements totaling $13 million with five women who had accused O'Reilly of sexual harassment or verbal abuse.
+In the wake of the Times' report, at least 60 advertisers told Fox to remove their commercials from "The O'Reilly Factor."

-This is a turn of events that was unthinkable even three weeks ago, and it is unknown how O'Reilly will respond to Fox's decision.
-His representatives have not yet commented.
+Still, this is a turn of events that was unthinkable even three weeks ago, and it is unknown how O'Reilly will respond to Fox's decision.
+His representatives have not yet commented, but his lawyer indicated that a statement would be forthcoming.

-In a letter to employees, Rupert Murdoch and his sons Lachlan and James, who run 21st Century Fox, said the decision "follows an extensive review done in collaboration with outside counsel."
+In a letter to employees obtained by CNN, 21st Century Fox patriarch Rupert Murdoch said the decision "follows an extensive review done in collaboration with outside counsel."

 "By ratings standards, Bill O'Reilly is one of the most accomplished TV personalities in the history of cable news," the three wrote.
 "In fact, his success by any measure is indisputable.
 Fox News has demonstrated again and again the strength of its talent bench.
 We have full confidence that the network will continue to be a powerhouse in cable news.